AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-08-implementing-a-finite-state-machine-in-cpp/index.md

 And we're done!
 This is a pretty standard finite state machine implementation, and you can easily extend this to any other language you want.

-## More Finite State Machine Examples
+## Further Reading

 As I mentioned earlier, this was a pretty trivial use case for finite state machines.
 In fact, you don't really need the finite state design pattern to solve this particular problem.
-However, because the problem itself is so simple—a lightbulb that simply changes from one state to another—I felt it was a perfect way to introduce FSMs without overcomplicating things.
-That said, I'd like to briefly mention two situations where you may want to use a finite state machine:
+However, because the problem itself is so simple—a light switch that simply changes from one state to another—I felt it was a perfect way to introduce FSMs without overcomplicating things.
+That said, I'd like to briefly mention two other examples of when you might want to use a finite state machine:

-[Modeling a vending machine](https://stackoverflow.com/questions/14676709/c-code-for-state-machine).
+1. [Modeling a vending machine](https://stackoverflow.com/questions/14676709/c-code-for-state-machine).
 This StackOverflow thread offers a pretty good discussion of some design approaches to a real-world interview problem.
 The accepted answer suggests using the finite state design pattern because of how extensible it is.
 Interestingly, the second highest rated answer suggests using a state transition table as an alternative.

-[Modeling AI in a game](https://gameprogrammingpatterns.com/state.html).
+2. [Modeling AI in a game](https://gameprogrammingpatterns.com/state.html).
 This post goes into great detail in the context of game dev and even touches on one advantage of finite state machines that I mentioned earlier in this post: the ability to query or "poll" the entity to determine what state transition should take place.

-## Further Reading

-To gain a better understanding of finite state machines, I encourage you to reference the book titled *Programming Game AI by Example*, by Mat Buckland.
-Chapter 2 covers the state-driven agent design pattern, which is essentially just another name for the FSM design pattern.
-You can [download the companion code](https://github.com/wangchen/Programming-Game-AI-by-Example-src) and run it yourself as you work through the chapter explanations.
+To develop a deeper understanding of finite state machines, I also encourage you to reference the book *Programming Game AI by Example* by Mat Buckland.
+Chapter 2 covers the state-driven agent design pattern; you can [download the companion code](https://github.com/wangchen/Programming-Game-AI-by-Example-src) and run it yourself as you work through the chapter explanations.
 This is how I initially learned about finite state machines.

 I hope you found this tutorial helpful!